spring-projects/spring-integration-extensions/README.md

-spring-integration-extensions
+Spring Integration Extensions
 =============================

-The Spring Integration Extensions project will serve as the repository for extension components for Spring Integration
+The Spring Integration Extensions project serves as the repository for extension components for Spring Integration.

+## Available Components

+* SMB Support
+* Print Support